Code-Institute-Submissions/sargey18-practical-english_OctResub/README.md

 I also need to link the footer social media icons to the correct pages and create the cookie and private policies.

 Also, according to the lighthouse report, one of the main issues slowing the website down is the image sizes, this will need to be reduced before the website goes live.

+# Credits

+- we3school
+- css tricks
+- zero to mastery
+- I will teach you a langauge
+canva